Private Dining Experience

 With its intimate atmosphere and garden terrace views, this unique venue makes an ideal setting for corporate entertaining, business lunches and private events of all kinds.

-Enjoy our exquisite group à la carte menu created by award-winning chef Richard Davies, or for the ultimate gastronomic experience our exciting six course tasting menu, something we highly recommend for a truly unforgettable occasion.
+Enjoy our exquisite group à la carte menu created by award-winning chef Richard Davies, or for the ultimate gastronomic experience our exciting six course tasting menu paired with wine, something we highly recommend for a truly unforgettable occasion.

 For bookings and information contact our Reservations Team on +44 (0)1633 410262